 - Locrio de Longaniza y Camarones ("Surf and Turf" Rice)

 Locrio de pollo

 The closest thing to the word locrio, although not to the concept, is the Ecuadorian Locro, a potato-based soup.
 But throughout Latin America there are versions of our Dominican chicken and rice, but with different names.

-Arroz con Pollo is the closest version to Dominican Locrio de Pollo, and there exist versions in Cuba, Puerto Rico, Colombia, and Ecuador, just to mention a few.
+Arroz con Pollo (rice with chicken) is the closest version to Dominican Locrio de Pollo, and there exist versions in Cuba, Puerto Rico, Colombia, and Ecuador, just to mention a few.
 In Spain, paella is the closest thing to the traditional Dominican arroz con pollo, and probably its ancestor.

 About our recipe

-Each Dominican family has its own arroz con pollo Dominican-style, in which some ingredients will be added, and others will be changed.
+Each Dominican family has its own locrio de pollo, in which some ingredients will be added, and others will be changed.
 This is my family recipe, where auyama (squash) is the secret ingredient that makes it juicier and gives it a beautiful color.

 - 1 sprig of fresh coriander